GDC 2026 POST-MORTEM

 That last part is the one nobody is saying loudly: AI-native teams make post-2022 funded studios look obsolete.
 Here’s what I saw time and time again.
 Two studios are showing a demo.
 One spent three years and millions of dollars to build theirs.
 The other one achieved a similar-looking demo within just weeks and with no funding.
 The demo built with AI was not great.
 But it was always good enough to make the other team look both slow and expensive.

-INVESTORS: The Big VCs Are Done.
-Something Else Is Forming.
+INVESTORS: The Big VCs Are Out, Mostly.

 The "veteran founder with 15 years of experience" profile that once attracted capital is being viewed with increasing skepticism.
 Investors are leaning toward younger, AI-native founders who don't carry the weight of old playbooks.